networkteam/Networkteam.SentryClient/README.md

         # The Sentry DSN
         dsn: 'http://public_key:secret_key@your-sentry-server.com/project-id'

-For non-Neos projects the TypoScript error handler aspect needs to be ignored by Flow.
-This can be achieved by adding the following exclude configuration to your settings:

-    TYPO3:
-      Flow:
-        object:
-          excludeClasses:
-            'Networkteam.SentryClient': ['Networkteam\\SentryClient\\Aspect\\TypoScriptHandlerAspect']

-Additionally if you do not use the TYPO3.Party Package in your Flow Application you need to exclude the following class too

-     \Networkteam\SentryClient\User\PartyUserContext

 You can implement the `\Networkteam\SentryClient\User\UserContextServiceInterface` to pass your own user context information to the logging.
 If you do not have the TYPO3.Party Package and don't want to implement your own `UserContextService` you need to set the `\Networkteam\SentryClient\User\DummyUserContext` in the Objects.yaml like